SydneyTechnologies/BatchGpt/README.md

   timeout: 20 * 1000,
   concurrency: 2,
   verbose: true,
+  moderationEnable: true,
 });

-// the chatGpt object is set to run two requests in parallel.
-If any of the requests fail initially it will attempt to retry the
+// the batchGpt object is set to run two requests in parallel.
+If any of the requests fail it will attempt to retry the
-// request at most two times, however the request must resolve under 20 seconds if not they fail.
-Retry delay is set to a value that is dependent on the current try number of the request
+// request at most two times, however the request must resolve under 20 seconds if not, the request is rejected.
+Retry delay is set to a value that is dependent on the current attempt number of the request.
+// Request made using the class object will be subject to a pre-check of the prompt through the OpenAI's Moderation API
 ```

-## `request` method
+## `request` function

-The `request` method that actually sends a request to the openai api for chatgpt.
+The `request` function that actually sends a request to the OpenAI api for chatgpt.
 The function is capable of using both function calling syntax and regular prompting.

 ### Parameters

-Below is a list of all the parameters that can be set for the request function.
-Note that setting things that already setup in the constructor for the class will lead to an override for this specific request.
+Below is a list of all the parameters that can be set for the `request` function.
+Note that setting things that are already setup in the constructor for the class will lead to an override for this specific request.

 | Parameters      | Default         | Description                                                                                                                                        | Required |
 | --------------- | --------------- | -------------------------------------------------------------------------------------------------------------------------------------------------- | -------- |